 Having a wonderful patio and an umbrella installed there can give you a peaceful time to spend on vacation days.
-But if you live in a windy area, you know how struggling it can be to handle the umbrella, right?
+But if you live in a windy area, you know how hard it can be to keep your umbrella secure and free from damage.

 If you are not using the patio umbrella, then it’s better to keep it closed.
-This way, it will help in reducing the risks of damages which can be caused by a falling umbrella.
-Moreover, a closed umbrella is also stated to be less likely to fall over.
+This way, it will help in reducing the risks of damage which can be caused by a falling umbrella.
+A closed umbrella is less likely to fall over or fly away in the wind.

 Tie the cord firmly around the material so it does not open whenever the wind blows.
 There are some that come with Velcro straps while some come with a separate cover.